swent-epfl/public/bootcamp/docs/UnitTesting.md

 # Unit testing

 This guide, in two parts, reviews the material covered in lectures, with a focus on testing in Android, covering **unit tests** and **UI tests**.
 By the end of this guide, you'll understand the difference between these types of tests and how to set up and use them in your Android projects.
-You can also refer to the lectures on _Testing Fundamentals_ [[slides](https://github.com/swent-epfl/public/blob/main/lectures/Wk2.A%20-%20Testing%20Fundamentals.pdf) \| [videos](https://www.youtube.com/playlist?list=PLr41P4J9F0ZMRgp3gw1cRA0VrQOphp-SA)] and _Advanced Testing_ [[slides](https://github.com/swent-epfl/public/blob/main/lectures/Wk2.B%20-%20Advanced%20Testing.pdf) \| [videos](https://www.youtube.com/watch?v=yrOH3XrDBuU&list=PLr41P4J9F0ZM1ebUm2QoLquU-yHA9bm6Z)].
+You can also refer to the lectures in the _Testing Fundamentals_ and _Advanced Testing_ series.

 When developing Android applications, it's crucial to ensure that both individual components and the entire app behave as expected.
 This is where unit tests and UI tests come in: